Protest against fuel prices: UP Congress chief, party workers detained in Lucknow | Politics

 - India

-Uttar Pradesh Congress chief Ajay Kumar Lallu and other party workers were detained by police ahead of their protest against the hike in fuel prices.
+Uttar Pradesh Congress chief Ajay Kumar Lallu and other party workers were detained by police ahead of their protest against the hike in fuel prices on Friday.

-Party’s media convener Lalan Kumar said the UP Congress chief was not allowed to step out of his house and later taken to the Eco Garden, along with the workers.
+The party’s media convener Lalan Kumar said the UP Congress chief was not allowed to step out of his house and later, taken to Eco Garden along with the workers.

-The Congress workers were scheduled to stage a protest at a filling station in the busy Hazratganj area and then march towards the Vidhan Sabha as part of their protest, Lalan Kumar said.
-I was not allowed to step out of the house in the morning and later brought to the Eco Garden where about 350 party workers, including MLC Dipak Singh and other-officer bearers were present, Lallu told PTI over the phone.
-“This shows the dictatorial attitude of the government.
-We were stopped from raising the matter which concerns the common people of the state and the country,” Lallu said.
-Similar protests have been staged across the state, he said, adding that party leaders were “arrested” in Allahabad.
-The Congress workers held demonstrations in a peaceful manner to register protest against the unprecedented hike in fuel prices on the call of party general secretary Priyanka Gandhi Vadra, Lalan Kumar said.PTI SAB RDK RDK
+Congress workers were scheduled to stage a protest at a filling station in the busy Hazratganj area and then march towards the Vidhan Sabha, Lalan Kumar said.

+''I was not allowed to step out of the house in the morning and later, brought to the Eco Garden, where about 350 party workers, including MLC Dipak Singh and other-officer bearers, were present,'' Lallu told PTI over the phone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)